Storage

 Increasing Quotas

-If you find that you need more than the default 100GB of storage space, please get in touch with the HPC Admin team with details about your needs.
+If you find that you need more than the default 128GB of storage space, please get in touch with Research Computing with details about your needs.
 This is a fee-based service, chargeable annually to a Penn budget code.

 Transferring Files

-There are two currently supported file transfer protocols for moving files on and off the HPCC:
+There are two currently supported file transfer protocols for moving files on and off the HPC3:

 SSH-FTP is implemented in the command scp already installed on Mac OS X and Linux and many file transfer clients available (for any OS).
 SMB is commonly known as the Windows file sharing protocol, but is also implemented in other operating systems like Mac OS X and Linux.